DRincs-Productions/pixi-vn-tester/README.md

 Core libraries:

 * [Pixi’VN](https://www.npmjs.com/package/@drincs/pixi-vn): A visual novel library.
+* [Pixi’VN - Ink Integration](https://www.npmjs.com/package/@drincs/pixi-vn-ink): A library that provides integration with the Ink language.
 * [Vite](https://vitejs.dev/): A build tool that aims to provide a faster and leaner development experience for modern web projects.
 * [Vite Checker](https://www.npmjs.com/package/vite-plugin-checker): A Vite plugin that checks TypeScript types and ESLint on each build.
 * [PWA Vite Plugin](https://vite-pwa-org.netlify.app): A Vite plugin that provides PWA support.
 This allows the possibility of installing the game as a Progressive Web App.